 The first type of PPD benefit is applicable when a person suffers a disability to or loss of what’s called a “scheduled member,” that is, one of the body parts listed in the applicable Iowa Code section workers’ compensation disability tables.
 Each part on the schedule is allotted a fixed number of weeks’ pay in compensation for the worker’s loss of use.
 A claimant will be awarded the complete amount for a total loss of the body part or a percentage of the amount that corresponds to the degree of loss (so, for example, a 30% loss of use of a thumb would entitle the injured worker to 30% of the total scheduled compensation).
 If your injury is a type that isn’t in the standard schedule, the attorneys and representatives of all parties will generally try to settle on an amount.

 The second type of PPD benefit award compensates a worker for permanent disabilities that affect the body as a whole.
 These are typically injuries to the neck, back, shoulder or hip.
 If an injured worker suffers an unscheduled injury to their body as a whole they may qualify for industrial disability benefits.
 Compensation is based on calculating the worker’s loss of access to the job market due to their injury.
-The amount of the workers’ industrial disability, and the number of weeks of payment, will vary based on many factors, including the severity of an impairment, any permanent restrictions and how much it affects an individual worker’s future earning capacity.
+The amount of the workers’ industrial disability, and the number of weeks of payment, will vary based on many factors, including the severity of impairment, any permanent restrictions, and how much it affects an individual worker’s future earning capacity.

 You may qualify for vocational rehabilitation benefits for services provided to aid you in obtaining and maintaining employment after suffering from a work-related injury or illness that prevents you from pursuing employment similar to that you held before your injury.

 If a work injury or illness prevents you from returning to any type of gainful employment, you may be entitled to receive permanent total disability benefits.
-These benefits can continue for as long as you remain totally disabled.
+These benefits can continue for as long as you remain disabled.
 As with temporary benefits, the benefits are paid weekly and are based upon 80% of your average weekly wage, not to exceed the statutory limits.

 Workers’ Compensation Protection for Iowa Employees

 If you have been injured at work, contact us today.
 We will review the facts of your situation and help you figure out whether you are entitled to workers’ compensation benefits for lost wages, medical expenses, temporary or permanent disability, or other covered expenses.
 An experienced workers’ compensation attorney can ensure that you get the compensation you are entitled to, protect your rights during the valuation process, and expertly guide you through the complicated and often confusing workers’ compensation process.
-Don’t wait—contact Platt Law today.
+Don’t wait—contact Platt Law Workmans Comp attorney in Iowa today.